 The crew had little familiarity with flying the C130 in mountainous terrain.
 They were also either misinformed or mistaken in their perception of the unique terrain surrounding Jackson Hole Airport.
 It was a moonless ink-black night.
 No visual of the surrounding mountains would have been available to the crew through the cockpit windows.

 It gets worse.
 The crew was not simply unaware of the terrain, they were mistaken in what they believed the terrain to be.
-They knew that noise abatement procedures at Jackson Hole required them to make an immediate left 45-degree turn to avoid the houses off the end of the runway (one of which is mine!).
+They knew that noise abatement procedures at Jackson Hole required them to make an immediate left 45-degree turn to avoid the houses off the end of the runway (one of which is mine!
+UPDATE: No longer, we sold it and left Jackson last year).
 They may not have known that most pilots out of Jackson Hole do not maintain the left turn any longer than it takes to clear those homes.

 It gets worse yet.
 They believed the terrain out of Jackson Hole Airport was about 7,300 feet 10 miles from the airport.
 Actually, that is the terrain only 5 miles from the airport.
 At 10 miles from the airport the terrain rises to over 11,000 feet.
 The crash site was about 9 miles from the airport.
 Sheep Mountain, just slightly South of crash site is 11,277 feet.
 The C-130H struck the mountain ridge at 10,392 feet, 500 feet below the ridge.
 Thirty (30) more seconds of climb might have saved them (I don’t know if they were still climbing at that point, but they should have been).

 There was no panic or fright in the cockpit because they had no idea they were in trouble until they hit the mountain ridge.
 They never knew what hit them.
 The last transmission on the Flight Deck Recorder was from the navigator at 2250:25 hours when he said, “My altimeter just died.”
 The plane struck the mountain 2 seconds later, at 2250:27.